Photo of Harriet Tubman statue in Harlem via denisbin on Flickr

 227 Duffield Street, Downtown Brooklyn

 An area of Downtown Brooklyn was a known center of anti-slavery activism in New York City and the block of Duffield Street between Fulton and Willoughby was co-named “Abolitionist Place” in 2007.
 While not many of the original structures from the 1800s remain on the block, a two-story redbrick building at 227 Duffield stands tall to this day.
 Prominent abolitionists Thomas and Harriet Truesdell lived at the home and historians believe Underground Railroad stops were found in many homes along the same block.
 The Plymouth Church, as well as Bridge Street AWME Church, the first black church in Brooklyn, were conveniently located nearby.
+In 2021, the Landmarks Preservation Commission designated 227 Duffield as a New York City landmark; the city soon after bought the property to protect it from demolition.

 - John Jay’s new database provides 35,000+ records of slavery in New York